MilesLab/Rembrandt_pipeline/README.md

 |COV-N1-FOR-BC014   |TGTAAAACGACGGCCAGTGCCGAATGGACCCCAAAATCAGCGAAATGCACCCCG|
 |COV-N1-FOR-BC015   |TGTAAAACGACGGCCAGTTACTGCAGGACCCCAAAATCAGCGAAATGCACCCCG|

+--reverse-barcodes (-r) contains the path of the CSV file containing the reverse primer information.
 Likewise, we have the CSV file for the reverse barcodes in the data/ folder as well.
 The top 15 barcode primers for those are also as below:

 |Reverse.Primer.Name|Sequence                                              |
 |-------------------|------------------------------------------------------|